hdinsight/SparkPerf/README.md

 spark-submit --class com.databricks.spark.sql.perf.runner.DataGenerator --executor-memory 4g target/scala-2.11/spark-sql-perf-assembly-0.4.11-SNAPSHOT.jar ~/tpcds-kit/tools size_of_data_in_GB location_of_generated_data blank_or_access_key blank_or_secret_key

+## NOTE
+1. if you are not using S3 to store generated data, you do not need the last two parameters in step 6
-to use multiple machines to generate data, you have to do 3, 4 in every machine
+2. to use multiple machines to generate data, you have to do 3, 4 in every machine

 # Spark SQL Performance Tests